-Falaj, an ancient water management system, has watered the Arabian Peninsula’s arid lands for centuries.
+Falaj, also known as qanat or aflaj, is an ancient water management system, that has watered the Arabian Peninsula’s arid lands for centuries.
+Qanat comes from the Semetic word meaning to dig and some say that the qanat systems are as long as the distance from the earth to the moon.
 Long-ago tribesmen found underground springs in the foothills of the region, and engineered a technology that channels the water over the land, irrigating farms and oases and supplying households with water as needed.
 Although some say that falaj is a concept 3000 years old, others claim 5000 years.
 We reported on the Al-Baydha project for regenerative agriculture in Saudi Arabia with similar aims here.

 What we do know is how admirable and sustainable the falaj system is, built entirely from local materials and hewed out of rock and earth by hand.
 First deep wells were dug, or underground springs redirected, to flow into tunnels that emerge on land and into stone channels containing the streaming water.
 The waterflow moves across miles of land, as determined by the ancients, entirely by gravity.

 Shafts whose function is to regulate the flow of water are sunk in the channels about every 20 meters.
 Today, field irrigation is managed by government-appointed overseers, who monitor which fields receive water, and for how many hours.
 This is done in some areas by removing covers of brick, stones and sheep fleeces from the openings of the shafts to let the water run in another given direction, then replacing the covers to force the water back.